TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-unabletoreachaport/content-verify-if-port-25-is-actually-blocked-9.md

 # Recommended Steps

-1. Find the VM resource/s in 'Resource Explorer' in ASC (make sure to include VMs in the outbound path. eg. NVAs)
+1. Find the VM resources in 'Resource Explorer' in ASC (make sure to include VMs in the outbound path. eg. NVAs)
 2. On the 'Diagnostic' tab choose 'Test Traffic'
 3. Leave all the defaults but update the 'Destination IP' to 8.8.8.8 and the 'Destination Port' to 25 then click 'Run'
 4. Review results to see if customer is blocked.
 5. If the results show as "Fraudulent" close the SR and do not contact the customer.

-# Reccommended Documents
+# Recommended Documents

 1.(SMTP Blocked)[https://supportability.visualstudio.com/AzureNetworking/_wiki/wikis/Wiki/137605/Email-from-VM-Port-25-blocked]